perama-v/perama-v.github.io/docs/ethereum/ideas.md

 **Moment of inspiration**: In the moment of ideation, the mind is subsumed by euphoria.
 Ideas are inherently joyful things to create, and it is a natural response to want to share an idea.
 This forms the basis for the system.
-Users ultimately want to see their idea propogate to others and the system enables that.
+Users ultimately want to see their idea propagate to others and the system enables that.

 **Extraction**: Having real world responsibilities and goals,